DataDog/integrations-core/docs/dev/README.md

 ### Building

-`setup.py` provides the setuptools setup script that will help us package and build the wheel.
+`setup.py` provides the setuptools setup script that helps us package and build the wheel.
 To learn more about Python packaging, take a look at [the official python documentation][9]

-Once your `setup.py` is ready, creating a wheel is one command:
+Once your `setup.py` is ready, create a wheel:

 ```
   cd {integration}